FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

-In the CGM, magnetic fields may act to form accordion-like corrugated sheets. \citet{mccourt2018} originally proposed that slightly overdense gas in the CGM shatters into tiny spherical cloudlets as it cools, with a characteristic radius set by the sound speed times the cooling time.
+In this section, we consider intermittent, refractive scattering from uniform sheets/slabs of free electrons.
+High aspect-ratio sheet structures have been proposed for the morphology of the warm neutral interstellar medium~\citep{heiles2003millennium}.
+Elongated sheet structures that are inclined along the line of sight have also been invoked to alleviate the so-called ``over-pressure problem'' which arises from the assumption that the scattering structures are spherical.
+Briefly, $\sim {\rm mas}$ bending angles that are routinely observed in pulsar scintillation, if generated by spherical small-scale scattering structures, yield measurements of the electron density (Eq.~\ref{eq:alpha_sphere}) that are three-orders of magnitude over-pressured relative to the ambient ISM.
+Anisotropic scatterers -- slabs with large ($\sim 10^3$) aspect ratios -- alleviate this problem, since the bending angle is enhanced by a factor of the aspect ratio, $A$ (see Appendix~\ref{app:slab}).
+In the CGM, magnetic fields may act to form sheet-like structures. \citet{mccourt2018} originally proposed that slightly overdense gas in the CGM shatters into tiny spherical cloudlets as it cools, with a characteristic radius set by the sound speed times the cooling time.
 Later, hydrodynamical simulations confirmed this picture.
-However, magnetic fields likely play an important role in the gas dynamics of the CGM, and will likely induce anisotropy in the cool gas structures. \cite{wangoh2025} find that magnetic pressure prevents shattering into spherical clouds.
-Instead, gas is confined to flow parallel to the magnetic fields, and counter-streaming motions produce accordion-like sheets.
-While the physics of the CGM is uncertain, highly anisotropic sheets (with large aspect ratios) have been seen to be produced in the presence of magnetic fields across multiple contexts.
-Thus, we are motivated to study their scattering properties.
-Accordion-like sheets occur when corrugations form parallel to the magnetic field, whereas lasagna-like sheets occur when corrugations form transverse to the magnetic field.
-In either case, the scattering phenomenology is essentially identical.
-The most salient feature of corrugated sheets is the presence of many, organized slabs of similar density and aspect ratio.
+However, magnetic fields likely play an important role in the gas dynamics of the CGM, and will induce anisotropy in the cool gas structures. \cite{wangoh2025} find that magnetic pressure prevents shattering into spherical clouds.
+Instead, gas is confined to flow parallel to the magnetic fields, and counter-streaming motions produce elongated slabs of enhanced electron density.
+While the physics of the CGM is uncertain, highly anisotropic sheets (with large aspect ratios) have been seen to be produced in the presence of magnetic fields across multiple contexts and we are motivated to study their scattering properties.